-Ilkley Literature Festival’s Apprentice Poet in Residence role is an opportunity for a talented emerging poet at the start of their career, based in the North of England.
+Each year, Ilkley Literature Festival appoints an Apprentice Poet in Residence for a talented emerging poet at the start of their career who is based in the North of England.

 This is a unique opportunity for a poet at the start of their career and based in Yorkshire, North East or North West England to: